OfficeDev/Microsoft-Teams-Samples/samples/app-installation-using-qr-code/csharp/README.md

 - Modify the `manifest.json` in the `/AppPackage` folder and replace the following details:
   - `{{Microsoft-App-Id}}` with AAD app registration Application id, generated from Step 1
   - `{{domain-name}}` with base Url domain.
-E.g. if you are using ngrok it would be `https://1234.ngrok-free.app` then your domain-name will be `1234.ngrok-free.app` and if you are using dev tunnel then your domain will be like: `12345.devtunnels.ms`.
+E.g. if you are using ngrok it would be `https://1234.ngrok-free.app` then your domain-name will be `1234.ngrok-free.app` and if you are using dev tunnels then your domain will be like: `12345.devtunnels.ms`.

 - Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams.